gvwilson/sensibleadventures/shapers/shapers.md

 3. If the target has already used all of their actions, they can borrow an action from their next turn to use for defense.

 Flukes and fumbles count when attacking and defending: a fluke attack always succeeds, while a fumble always misses.
-(And yes, if someone gets a fluke when attacking and their opponent gets a fluke when defending, the defense has succeeded.)
+(And yes, if someone gets a fluke when attacking and their opponent gets a fluke when defending, the defense has succeeded in the most ridiculous way the Director can think of.)

 ## Health and Injury